By Elizabeth Bains

 Time is a healer, as the saying goes.
 And in the case of nuclear energy this certainly seems to be true.

-Because this was such a unique occurrence, numerous studies have been conducted on the after-effects on the people who lived nearby, which have kept the event firmly in the public mind.
+Because this was such a unique occurrence, numerous studies have been conducted on the after-effects on the people who lived nearby, which has kept the event firmly in the public mind.

-By contrast, the US Three Mile Island accident in March 1979 has largely slipped from memory.
-Even though the plant's reactor was destroyed, safety mechanisms worked and all radiation was contained within the building, and no deaths or injuries resulted.
+By contrast, the US Three Mile Island accident in March 1979 has largely slipped from memory, as even though the reactor was destroyed, the plant's safety mechanisms worked and all radiation was contained within the building, and no deaths or injuries resulted.

 What is often forgotten, though, is that the Chernobyl explosion was the combined result of flawed Soviet reactor design and maverick testing carried out by poorly trained operators, and as such it should never be repeated.

 Nevertheless, there were lessons to be learnt from both incidents, and reactor designs and operating procedures have been much improved since then.

 But now, with 20 trouble-free years under its belt, it appears that nuclear power is no longer regarded as the bad guy.